The Rev. Dr. Arden C. Strasser — Pastor

 At Saint Luke’s, Pastor Jacobi supports the overall ministry of the Senior Pastor and the congregation.
 She participates regularly in worship leadership and general congregational life, provides pastoral care, and teaches adult education classes.

 Pastor Jacobi is married to James Carter Cathcart.
-Their blended family includes adult children Stephanie Roche, Carter Cathcart and Mackenzie Cathcart — and kitties Bella, LydaRose, Cleo and Clem.
+Their blended family includes adult children Stephanie Nale, Carter Cathcart and Mackenzie Cathcart — and kitties Bella, LydaRose, Cleo and Clem.

 The Rev. Paul D. Schmiege — Pastor Emeritus

 Pastor Schmiege was called as the senior pastor of Saint Luke’s in 2000, and retired on January 7, 2018.
-He was the seventh pastor in the 166 year history of Saint Luke’s.
+He was the seventh pastor in the history of Saint Luke’s, founded in 1850.
 Born in Moose Jaw, Saskatchewan, Canada, both his father and grandfather were Lutheran clergy as well.

 His academic work includes an undergraduate degree in German and Greek from Valparaiso University in Valparaiso, Indiana; an M.Div. from Concordia Seminary, now located in Ft Wayne, Indiana; and a Th.M. in early church history from Harvard Divinity School.